mariansollmann/guides/workflow/README.md

 ## Merging
 - Merge clean, isolable states
-- Add `Breaking:` as a prefix to the issue’s name when you know it’s going to break dependencies
+- Add `Breaking:` as a prefix to the merge's commit message on Github when you know it’s going to break dependencies

 ## App Release
 - Master is always deployable